cmur2/dyndnsd/README.md

 ### Init scripts

 The [Debian 6 init.d script](init.d/debian-6-dyndnsd) assumes that dyndnsd.rb is installed into the system ruby (no RVM support) and the config.yaml is at /opt/dyndnsd/config.yaml.
+Modify to your needs.

 ## License